Abhishek13singh/Eterna-demo/README.md

 NOW ALL SET.

-  TO RUN THE PROJECT YOU NEED TO RUNTHE FOLLOWING CMD IN YOUR TERMINAL py manage.py runserver
+  TO RUN THE PROJECT YOU NEED TO RUN THE FOLLOWING CMD IN YOUR TERMINAL py manage.py runserver

   and you site will run on your browser.